New Source to Target experience

 The "Source to Target Rivers" feature in Data Integration simplifies building robust data pipelines.
 It lets you extract data from a designated source and load it into a target system.
 This automation facilitates the detection of incoming data structures, and Data Integration generates the corresponding target tables and columns for data storage without manual intervention.

 You can connect MySQL/PostgreSQL/Oracle to Snowflake/BigQuery using Data Integration Source to Target Rivers feature.
-It includes step-by-step instructions for setting up and configuring the source and target, letting you establish seamless data flows between their chosen platforms.
+Configure the source and target and establish seamless data flows between chosen platforms.

-After selecting MySQL, PostgreSQL, or Oracle, you must choose a connector or create a connection.
-If a connection already exists in the Connections tab, it appears in the drop-down menu.
-To create a new one, select Add new connection.
+- Creating a source connection: After selecting MySQL, PostgreSQL, or Oracle, you must choose a connector or create a connection.
+If a connection exists in the Connections tab, it appears in the drop-down menu, or select Add new connection to create one.

-In the Target tab, select the Snowflake destination where the source data is loaded.
+In the Target tab, select the target (For example, Snowflake) where you load the source data.
 Ensure that the appropriate Snowflake instance matches the data integration requirements.
-This step configures the destination for the data Flow, ensuring that the source data is directed to the correct Snowflake environment for further processing or analysis.
+This step configures the destination for the data flow, ensuring that the source data is directed to the correct Snowflake environment for further processing or analysis.

 Data loading settings